 View parking rules for each of the following categories:

-General parking rules
+General parking regulations

 - Parking rules apply all year regardless of weather—even during semester breaks—and apply to anyone operating a motor vehicle on IU property.

 - Driving and parking motor vehicles on university property should take place only in areas designated for those purposes.
 All parking locations will be indicated by stall lines or bumper blocks, as well as signage.

 - Any vehicle violating parking rules may be towed without prior notice and stored at the owner's expense.
 Vehicles that appear abandoned on IU property will be disposed of according to Indiana state law.